 6 steps to build a neural network in OpenNN

-This tutorial shows the main ingredients for building a neural network model in a few steps using OpenNN.
+This tutorial shows the main steps for building a neural network model using OpenNN.
 You can find the script for the example we will use on GitHub.

 The central goal here is to design a model that makes reasonable classifications for new data or, in other words, one that exhibits good generalization.